 - The right to be treated with dignity and respect. - The right to receive information regarding the SRR process and their role within this process. - The Respondent has the right to be considered not responsible for an alleged violation(s) of the Honor Code unless found responsible during this process.
-The right to object to a member of a Case Resolution Body based on significant demonstrable bias that would affect that member's ability to render a fair decision. - The right for all decisions in the process to be based upon a Preponderance of the Evidence standard. - The right to request in a timely manner a reasonable arrangement (e.g. for language barriers or location/proximity concerns) and/or reasonable accommodation (e.g. for disability) to allow their full participation in the SRR process. - The right to notify the leadership of the Office of Student Rights & Responsibilities via the online reporting form if the Student has concerns with the SRR process.
+Administrative Action, Interim Action, and Interim Suspension are not in conflict with this right. - The right to object to a member of a Case Resolution Body based on significant demonstrable bias that would affect that member's ability to render a fair decision. - The right for all decisions in the process to be based upon a Preponderance of the Evidence standard. - The right to request in a timely manner a reasonable arrangement (e.g. for language barriers or location/proximity concerns) and/or reasonable accommodation (e.g. for disability) to allow their full participation in the SRR process. - The right to notify the Office of Student Rights & Responsibilities via the online reporting form if the Student has concerns with the SRR process.